 In Russia, the state planned how much a corporation should produce of every item.
 Corporations could not decide about prices.
 They received compensation for their costs but could not make a profit.
 Employees received a fixed salary.
 Corporations that produced more or better products and their employees did not benefit.
 Corporations also could not go bankrupt when they did a terrible job.
 That resulted in poor quality products, a shortage of nearly everything and even outright famine from time to time.

-In most countries, governments interfere with the economy to deal with these market failures.
+In many countries, governments interfere with the economy to deal with these market failures.
 These are situations where pursuing personal interests does not bring the best outcome for society.
 In many democratic countries, public expenses are about 50% of national income.
 People in these countries probably believe that a market economy does not always work best.
 In some areas, markets produce extremely poor outcomes, for instance health care.

 An example can demonstrate why.
-People in the United States live as long as people in Cuba.1 Cuba is poor and does not have a market economy.
+People in the United States live as long as people in Cuba.2 Cuba is poor and does not have a market economy.
 The United States spends more on health care than any other country in the world.
 Every possible treatment is available in the United States.
 Still, in more than 40 countries, people live longer than in the United States.1 Cuba does not spend a lot on health care, only 10% of what the United States spends per person.
 Healthcare in Cuba appears efficient compared to healthcare in the United States.
 How can this be?

 The available treatments in Cuba are free for everyone.
 In the United States, you may not receive treatment when you cannot afford it because the United States has a market economy.
 There may be other causes, for example, differences in the diets in Cuba and the United States.
 There is no fast food in Cuba because Cuba has no market economy.
 Life in Cuba may be miserable, but healthcare is one of the few things Cuba has organised well.

 Successful societies have market economies and governments that organise things that the market fails to do, for instance, providing for the poor.
 And a market economy still needs a government to set the rules and enforce them.